Learn To Be Water-Wise at Thornton’s Demonstration Gardens

 Visitors to the Fire Station 5 Garden can view a diverse landscape with perennials and ornamental grasses and learn about plant species suited to Thornton’s climate.
 This garden allows individuals to see how these plants look across the spring, summer and fall months and use resources like Plant Select’s plant database to find their favorite plants in local nurseries.

 The Water-Wise Demonstration Garden at the Margaret W. Carpenter Recreation Center, built in 1997, allows Thornton residents to observe plants that thrive in a low-water environment.
 This garden includes trees, shrubs and other species commonly seen in residential or neighborhood settings.
 Attendees can get the true “backyard feel” with this demonstration garden.
 They can even see the differences between alternative turf options including a Tall Fescue Blend, Canada Blue Fescue Blend and Nature’s Prairie Turf Blend.
-Click here to learn more about the Demonstration Garden.
+Learn more about the Demonstration Garden.

-“Zeh-ri-skayp” – Beyond Cacti and Rocks
+“Zeh-ri-skayp” – beyond cacti and rocks

 In Thornton’s high-elevation climate, lush, colorful landscapes with water-wise plants, trees and shrubs are still possible and highly encouraged.
 Denver Water coined “Xeriscape,” pronounced zeh-ri-skayp, in 1981 to make the concept of drought-tolerant landscaping easily recognizable.
 At its core, the word means “dry landscape.”
 Despite the name, there are infinite colorful and lush plant combinations available that can brighten your home while conserving our greatest natural resource.
 Need ideas but can’t make it to a demonstration garden?
 Check out Waterwiseyards.org for photos and ideas!